lpil/lpil/_posts/2015-01-09-automatically-running-rust-unit-tests.md

 {% endhighlight %}
 {% comment %}close itals -> *{% endcomment %}

 And that's it.
-Run `$ guard` from the project directory and you're good to go.
+Run `guard` from the project directory and you're good to go.
 :)

 Cheers,